ryan-di/reading-redux-source-code/Part 2 – createStore.md

 return store
 ```

 All the methods defined and explained above are passed as the methods of the `store` object.
+Note that, while these methods are used to create the `store` object, which is the return value, they still reference the internal states in `createStore`.
+Again, this is possible because of closure.

+## Conclusion

+That was quite a long read.
+I thank you very much for taking the time to read this post.
+To recap, the `createStore` returns a `store` object, against which, we can dispatch actions, attach listeners, and obtain the current state of the world.

+In the next post, I will write about how middlewares are applied in Redux.
+Take care and see you soon!